DanielDimitrov1/SoftServe-Academy-final-project/README.md

 # SoftServe Academy final project

-Deploying an Application in Docker Container on AWS with Terraform.
+Deploying an application in docker container on AWS using Terraform.

 For reaching this goal, I used the following tools: